Page cover

 Reimagining Urban Living

-Through participatory artistic actions in the city's public spaces and daily life locations, the aim is to produce critical alternative cartographies of the city, question the social production dynamics of space, and simultaneously activate new possible imaginaries and new alliances and care networks, fostering dialogue among residents, public administration, and the third sector.
-Starting from the awareness that the city's public space is not neutral, Amigdala works to expose those invisible narratives that call for a re-reading and reinterpretation of the city's public heritage - both material and immaterial.
+Through participatory artistic actions in public space and in the places of everyday life within the city, Amigdala works to produce alternative critical cartographies of the city, to question the dynamics of the social production of space, and at the same time to activate new possible imaginaries as well as new alliances and networks of care.
+This process fosters dialogue among residents, public administration, and the third sector.
+Starting from the awareness that urban public space is not neutral, Amigdala works to bring to light invisibilised narratives that call for a re-reading and reinterpretation of the city’s public heritage—both material and immaterial.

 ph Marika Puicher, performance KIN, Modena 2022